 For almost two decades, the pump-turbines were in service in the interior of the power station.
 In 2003, Voith was commissioned for the redevelopment.
 On the one hand, this was to ensure that the plant could continue to be run economically, and on the other to increase the efficiency of the turbines.
 To make the power station fit for the future, Voith's specialists carried out an analysis with the help of sophisticated tests and computer simulations to determine the potential for optimization.
 This quickly showed that a significantly higher level of efficiency could be achieved by replacing the ventilation and cooling system as well as by redesigning the stator windings.

 The energy store

 The upper basin of the Bath County pumped storage power station is more than a square kilometer in size and contains almost 14 million cubic meters of water.
-When the gates are opened, the water level drops by 32 meters.
+When the spherical valves are open for turbine operation, the water level in the upper basin drops by 32 meters.

 High-tonnage special transportation from York

 Voith dismantled the giant turbines piece by piece.
 Each impeller has a diameter of more than six meters and weighs around 87 tons.
-They were replaced with new components.
-These had to be delivered by special transport from the Voith plant in York some 250 miles away.
-The biggest challenge in all of this was the transportation of the approximately 100-ton headcovers which were divided into two parts.
-Robert Steele, the project manager at Voith, recalls: "The headcover and the impellers were transported on a special 19 axle truck.
+The impellers were replaced.
+The head covers were rehabilitated with new components.
+These components had to be delivered by special transport from the Voith plant in York some 250 miles away.
+The biggest challenge in all of this was the transportation of the approximately 100-ton head covers which were divided into two parts.
+Robert Steele, the project manager at Voith, recalls: "The head cover and the impellers were transported on a special 19 axle truck.
 The transport of these components was completed during the winter months.
 All shipment arrived at the Bath County Pumped Storage Station as planned."